slipstream/SlipStreamDocumentationAPI/source/index.md

-404 | Not Found -- The requested resource doesn't exist 405 | Method Not Allowed -- You tried to access a resource with an invalid method 406 | Not Acceptable -- You requested a format that is not supported 418 | I'm a teapot -- The all time classic :-)
+404 | Not Found -- The requested resource doesn't exist 405 | Method Not Allowed -- You tried to access a resource with an invalid method 406 | Not Acceptable -- You requested a format that is not supported 409 | The request could not be processed because of conflict in the request, such as an edit conflict in the case of multiple updates.
+413 | The request is larger than the server is willing or able to process.
+418 | I'm a teapot -- The all time classic :-)
+429 | Too Many Requests -- The user has sent too many requests in a given amount of time.
 500 | Internal Server Error -- We have a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintenance.
 Please try again later.